-A region so rich in cultural heritage and culinary traditions UNESCO designated it World Heritage, Piedmont is the best destination for food and wine tours in Italy.
-Our Piedmont wine tours take in all of the region’s amazing highlights, but we do focus on one particular area: the gorgeous Langhe Region.
+A region so rich in cultural heritage and culinary traditions, UNESCO designated it World Heritage; Piedmont is Italy’s best destination for food and wine tours.
+Our Piedmont wine tours take in all of the region’s unique highlights, but we focus on one particular area: the gorgeous Langhe Region.

-We offer more than one awesome Langhe wine tour, and every option allows you to indulge in some of the best and most authentic regional wines in the world.
-There’s, of course, lots of eating involved, too, as well as some fun cultural exploration in one of Italy’s most underrated off-the-beaten-path destinations.
+We offer more than one excellent Langhe wine tour, and every option allows you to indulge in some of the world’s best and most authentic regional wines.
+There’s, of course, lots of eating involved, as well as some fun cultural exploration in one of Italy’s most underrated off-the-beaten-path destinations.

 Read on to see what you can expect on a Langhe wine tour!